PhotoboothProject/Pico_as_HID_Button_and_rotary_encoder/README.md

 # Raspberry Pi Pico / Pico W as HID device: Use of Hardware Buttons and Rotary Encoder
-This a Raspberry Pi Pico / pico W CiruitPython code for using the Pico / Pico W as a USB HID device in the Photobooth Project of Andreas Blaesius (https://photoboothproject.github.io).
+This a Raspberry Pi Pico / Pico W CiruitPython code for using the Pico / Pico W as a USB HID device in the Photobooth Project of Andreas Blaesius (https://photoboothproject.github.io).
 You can connect several Buttons or a Rotary Encoder to trigger different actions.

 Preparation: